 Key takeaway: Social shares impact your overall SEO.
 Increase your social shares on each and every single post to boost your search rankings.

-This is one of the dumbest SEO myths to avoid.
+This is one of the dumbest Google ranking myths to avoid.
 Want to rank for any keyword in the top results of Google?
 Try our SEO services and you’ll be guaranteed to outrank your competition.
 Never ever fall for those spam agency tactics.

 Key takeaway: Make sure to create a consistent blog posting frequency instead of paying for fake SEO agencies that claim to get your keywords ranked in top results.